 Prior to initiating a formal grievance, the student must attempt to resolve it by conferring with the faculty member in question to try and seek a resolution.

 If unable to reach a resolution, then:

-- The student must submit in writing a letter to the Dean of the School in which the class is housed.
-The Dean shall attempt to resolve the matter.
-This may include a meeting with the student and faculty member involved. - 2.
-If the matter is still not resolved, the student must submit, in writing, the grievance to the Vice Provost and President for Academic Affairs informing her/him of the issue. - The Provost and Vice President for Academic Affairs will convene the Academic Grievance Committee.
+- The student must submit in writing a letter to Chair of the Department in which the class is housed.
+The Chair shall attempt to resolve the matter.
+This may include a meeting with the student, faculty member involved. - 2.
+If the matter is still not resolved, the student must submit in writing, the grievance to the Provost/Vice President for Academic Affairs informing her/him of the issue. - The Provost/Vice President for Academic Affairs will convene the Academic Grievance Committee.
 The Academic Grievance committee will meet to hear the student's grievance.
 The Academic Grievance Board's decision is final.

 In cases where a student is grieving an action, this procedure must be initiated by the student within three weeks of the occurrence and completed within six months of the occurrence.
-In cases of Academic Misconduct, the Dean of the School will initiate the process within three weeks of the occurrence, and it must be completed within six months.
+In cases of Academic Misconduct, the Chair of the Department will initiate the process within three weeks of the occurrence and it must be completed within six months.